 Follow-up and monitoring

-Complications reported in the above study, all of which were managed nonsurgically, included acute hepatic vein thrombosis, occurring during or after the operation (3 patients); sustained intraperitoneal bleeding from the transhepatic puncture track (2 patients); pulmonary embolism, which occurred during the procedure (1 patient); and intrahepatic hematoma (1 patient).
-Primary patency rates at 6-, 12-, and 24-month follow-up were 84%, 78%, and 76%, respectively (although a number of patients did not return for follow-up).
-Secondary patency rates for these same follow-up periods were 95%, 92%, and 84%, respectively.
+Complications included acute hepatic vein thrombosis, occurring during or after the operation (n=3); sustained intraperitoneal bleeding from the transhepatic puncture track (n=2); pulmonary embolism, which occurred during the procedure (n=1); and intrahepatic hematoma (n=1).
+All were managed nonsurgically.
+Primary patency rates at 6-, 12-, and 24-month follow-up were 84%, 78%, and 76%, respectively (with several patients lost to follow-up); secondary patency rates were 95%, 92%, and 84%, respectively.
 Despite these satisfactory midterm patient outcomes, the authors cautioned that long-term outcomes in patients treated with PTBA for Budd-Chiari syndrome require investigation.

 Patients with liver failure and ascites have total body sodium overload, despite typically low serum sodium concentrations.
 Inducing negative sodium balance can reduce the amount of ascites.
 Take special care when using diuretics, to avoid inducing hepatorenal syndrome or creating electrolyte and fluid disturbances through overly aggressive diuresis.
 Electrolyte levels should be monitored closely.

 Secondary hyperaldosteronism is a part of this clinical picture, making spironolactone typically the first-line diuretic.
 Chlorothiazide or furosemide is often added, which can provide synergy and avoid hyperkalemia.